SFTtech/stiefelsystem/README.md

 # Why don't you use X in the tech stack?

-I tried X and it sucks.
+We tried X and it sucks.

 (for some values of X, including but not limited to:)

 - iSCSI (super-slow compared to `nbd`, and overly complicated)
-- PXE (doesn't support my 2.5GBaseT USB NIC)
+- PXE (unreliable, USB sticks worked better, but we may revisit :)

 # Why don't you use Y in the tech stack?

 We'd really like to use Y, but you haven't implemented support yet.

 # Things to improve